Mask Mandates in Effect

 - Monument Valley Navajo Tribal Park and Four Corners are closed until further notice, along with all Navajo Tribal Parks facilities.

-- The boat ramps at Lake Powell are open to locals, with additional access coming soon.
-Lone Rock Campground is closed.
+- Portions of Lake Powell are open with additional access coming soon.
+Lone Rock Campground is open.

 - Visiting the national parks virtually